Jane Randolph

 Jane Randolph (née Roemer; October 30, 1914 – May 4, 2009), was an American film actress.
 She is best known for her portrayals of Alice Moore in the 1942 horror film Cat People, and its sequel, The Curse of the Cat People (1944).
-She was born in Youngstown, Ohio and died in Gstaad, Switzerland, in 2009.

 Biography

 Early life

 Randolph was born October 30, 1914 in Youngstown, Ohio, and grew up in Kokomo, Indiana, where her hobbies included playing golf and flying airplanes.
 She attended DePauw University, where she was a member of Kappa Alpha Theta.
 She also studied at an acting school operated by Max Reinhardt.

+Randolph is the first cousin once removed of the writer John McPhee.

 Film career

 Randolph moved to Hollywood in 1939 in an attempt to start a movie career.
 She was eventually picked up by Warner Bros. and appeared in bit movie roles in 1941.
 Her screen debut came in Manpower in 1941.

 In 1942, RKO picked up the contract of the poised actress and she received a leading lady role in Highways by Night (1942).
 She became known for her roles in film noir, which included Jealousy (1945) and Railroaded!
 (1947), and in two of Val Lewton's now well regarded B-picture horror films, Cat People (1942) and The Curse of the Cat People (1944).
 Her last credited film role was Abbott and Costello Meet Frankenstein (1948).